SebastianKrog/bonym2_oresund_workshop_2025/README.md

-# bonym2_oresund_workshop_2025
-BonyM 2: Sample size calculations and simulations
+# BonyM 2: Sample size calculations and simulations
+The calculations used for the slideshow presented at the Öresund Radiotherapy Workshop 2025 has been uploaded here.
+See `bonym2_oresund.R`
+Associated data is found in `data/`

+/Sebastian Krog, M.D.